February 7, 2012 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Light Switch, Troubleshooting

 Dave’s Reply:

-Thanks for your electrical question Nick.
+Thanks for your electrical wiring question Nick.

-Causes of Lost Power in a Garage
+How to Identify the Causes of Lost Power in a Garage

 - Be sure about the condition of the circuit breakers or fuses.